abajwa90/whiteboardapp/README.md

-# whiteboard tool
+# whiteboard app
-This README file is for my whiteboard tool made with Python and Tkinter.
+This README file is for my whiteboard app made with Python and the Tkinter library.

 #### Future features
 - more pen sizes